Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsubsection{Short-Term Operation}

-As for short-term operation, power plants participate in the electricity market and their generations are scheduled by Independent System Operators (ISOs) or utilities to meet the anticipated electricity demand through system-level least-cost power dispatch.
-The electricity generation from a power plant that runs on fossil fuels or nuclear energy is typically subject to power capacity limits and ramping constraints.
-The ramping constraints result from the thermal and mechanical inertia that needs to be overtaken to ramp up or down the power output, leading to time-coupled generation decisions.
-Particularly, effective coordination of different types of generators is achieved through processes like unit commitment (UC) \cite{padhy2004unit} and economic dispatch (ED) \cite{xia2010optimal}.
+In terms of short-term operation, power plants participate in the electricity market and their generations are scheduled by Independent System Operators (ISOs) and utilities to meet the anticipated electricity demand through system-level least-cost power dispatch.
+The electricity generation from a power plant that runs on fossil fuels or nuclear energy is typically subject to the power capacity limits and ramping constraints, leading to time-coupled generation decisions.
+Conventionally, the coordination of various generators is achieved through the processes known as unit commitment (UC) \cite{padhy2004unit} and economic dispatch (ED) \cite{xia2010optimal}.
 UC involves scheduling which generators should start up or shut down and at what output levels, typically at a longer time horizon such as day-ahead planning.
-On the other hand, ED occurs at shorter intervals, such as every 15 minutes in a receding horizon fashion, and focuses on determining the output levels of the committed units to meet the real-time load demand.
-These coordinated processes ensure efficient and timely management of power generation resources.
-Both the UC and ED processes should take into account the externality of carbon emissions by internalizing them as a generation cost.
-This means that the cost of emitting carbon should be factored into the decision-making process for selecting and dispatching power generators to ensure that the environmental impact of electricity generation is appropriately considered.
-In addition, improving the generation efficiency and the use of carbon capture, utilization, and storage (CCUS) technologies \cite{zhang2020advances} are useful schemes for fossil-fueled power plants to reduce carbon emissions.
+On the contrary, ED occurs at shorter intervals, such as every 15 minutes in a receding horizon fashion, and determines the output levels of the committed units to meet the real-time load demand.
+However, large-scale intermittent and uncertain renewable generations (such as solar and wind) introduce significant challenges to the grid in maintaining power balance between generation and demand.
+It requires advanced forecasting techniques, robust adaptive power dispatch schemes, and energy storage systems to facilitate the integration of renewable generators.
+Moreover, the negative externality of carbon emissions needs to be factored into the operation and dispatch of various generators, which can be internalized as a part of generation cost.
+In addition, improving generation efficiency and deploying carbon capture, utilization, and storage (CCUS) technologies \cite{zhang2020advances} are useful to decarbonize fossil-fueled power plants.

-In terms of renewable generators, especially wind turbines and solar panels, their generation outputs rely heavily on weather conditions and thus are intermittent and uncertain.
-This creates challenges for the grid in maintaining the power balance between electricity supply and demand, and requires advanced forecasting techniques and energy storage systems to facilitate the integration of renewable generators into the grid.